Man shops online using a credit card.

 Keep your credit accounts open

-The length of your credit history tells credit bureaus how you’ve been able to manage your credit limits and debts over the span of your lifetime credit use.
+How long you’ve been managing credit can tell a how well you’ve been managing your credit limits and debts over time.
 This could mean that a more extended credit usage history may contribute to a good credit score.
-So, even if you’ve paid off a credit card and don’t intend to use it much, it may be beneficial to keep that account open, according to the Federal Deposit Insurance Corporation.
+Even if you’ve paid off a credit card and don’t intend to use it much, it may be a good idea to keep that account open, especially if it’s your oldest account.

 Maintain a healthy mix of credit

-FICO® Scores also take credit mix into account, considering the different types of credit you have, like credit cards, retail accounts, mortgage loans, car loans, installment loans, etc. It may be helpful to have more than one type of credit, but it’s not necessary to have all these types of credit.
+Credit scores also consider the different types of credit you have, like credit cards, retail accounts, mortgage loans, car loans, and installment loans.
+This is known as credit mix.
+While it may be helpful to have more than one type of credit, you don’t need every type.
 Be cautious before considering a buy now pay later plan, as the credit reporting regulations are different for each program and may not help your overall credit score.

 Consider opening new credit lines